-For the safety and wellness of youth at the Youth Center, all drinking water outlets were tested every five years or whenever outlets are added or replaced.
-In 2019, a five-year recurring sampling was conducted and drinking water samples were collected from outlets at the Youth Center.
-All sampling results were reported below the EPA recommended screening level of 15 ppb for lead.
+For the safety and wellness of youth at the Youth Center, all drinking water outlets are tested every five years or whenever outlets are added or replaced.
+In 2024, a five-year recurring sampling was conducted and drinking water samples were collected from outlets at the Youth Center.
+All sampling results were reported below CNIC required screening level of 10 ppb for lead per CNIC Instruction 5090.6A.